Abir-Tx/scms-web/README.md

 Supply Chain Management System Frontent Website created Using NEXTJS and Bootstrap.
 A finar term frontend project for my Advance Webtech Project

-A project under Advance Web Technology Course under the supervision of @hsazzad-prog Sir
+A project under Advance Web Technology Course under the supervision of @hsazzad-prog Sir.

 ## Features

 - Authentication
 - User Management
 - Automatic day-night mode

+### Notes

+- The Authentication System is currently in a dummy state.
+As this is not a fully fledged project, so if you decide to use this project in production environment, you should re-enable or re-code the authentication system.

 ## Live Demo